zoltanka/bypass-readonly/README.md

 # bypass-readonly

-A PHP unit plugin to bypass readonly classes.
+A PHP unit plugin to bypass readonly and final classes.

 Inspired / copied / adjusted from: https://github.com/dg/bypass-finals
-Which is also an amazing tool btw.
+Which is an amazing tool btw.